 It is my goal to provide friendly, social kittens that will blend well into any family, and live happily as a member of that family.
 One of the ways that I support my goal is to choose and breed cats that have excellent overall temperaments.
 Sure, they’re all unique in their own way and they may have their quirks, but if I realize that the kittens don’t have great temperaments, then I’ll spay or neuter the parent from which I think the temperament is springing from.
 I haven’t had to do that yet.

 Nature Or Nurture

 This is a question that can be asked about any living creature.
 What really drives the temperament of our Maine Coon?
-Is it the parents of the kitten that give it it’s personality?
-Is it the socialization period that is provided from the humans?
+Is it the parents of the kitten that give it its personality?
+Is it the socialization period that is provided by humans?
 I think it’s a beautiful combination of both of these efforts that will ultimately mold and shape the kittens into the ideal pet.

 I spend a great deal of time with all of the Maine Coon kittens that I raise.
 Starting at around 2 weeks old, I hold them, pet them, and play with them as part of my daily routine.
 Adults and children alike (Friends, family, and neighbors) are also invited over to be a part of the socialization of the kittens.
 They also get to meet and interact with our dog and other adult cats.
 I provide as much nurturing to the babies before they go home as I feel they need to be well-rounded pets.